American Hartford Gold Review

-Sanford Mann is one of the company's two key people, acting as its CEO.
+Sanford Mann is the company's CEO.
 An economist by trade, Mann says he worked as a senior manager in various New York City firms before moving on to open his own company.
 He was recently featured in Forbes.

 AHG is endorsed by Bill O'Reilly of Fox News fame, Rick Harrison, and more.

 Overall, a pretty decent company background in a space that's rife with bad actors.